numfocus/fiscal-sponsorship/README.md

 ## Fiscal oversight team

-An open source project that wishes to operate under the NumFOCUS umbrella will need to select a small "Fiscal oversight team" comprised of 3 or 5 individuals related to the project.
-These individuals will sign this agreement and will act as the point of contact between NumFOCUS and the broader community and active leadership structure of the project.
+An open source project that wishes to operate under the NumFOCUS umbrella will need to select a small "fiscal oversight team" comprised of 3 or 5 individuals related to the project.
+These individuals will sign this agreement and will act as the point of contact between NumFOCUS and the broader community and the active leadership structure of the project.

-It is important to clarify the scope of this "fiscal oversight team": it is NOT a "board of directors" or otherwise leadership/guidance group for the project..
+It is important to clarify the scope of this "fiscal oversight team": it is NOT a "board of directors" or otherwise leadership/guidance group for the project.
 Each project should maintain its own decision-making process, following its existing community and practices.
 The fiscal team is *strictly* the group of people who will have to approve requests to NumFOCUS for money, and who take